peppertech/OracleJETWorkshop2019/part1.md

 <img src="images/pic-004.png" alt="alt text" width="500" height="494">
 </td></tr></table>

-2. Load the 'data.json' file into your Web Component by using the 'text!' protocol, as shown below in the 'my-invoice-timeline-viewModel.js' file.
-Next, make sure to reference the 'data.json' file in the callback function as 'data', for example, shown below, in the same order as in the define statement:
+2. Load the 'data.json' file into your Web Component by using the 'text!' protocol, as shown below, in the 'my-invoice-timeline-viewModel.js' file.
+In addition, make sure to reference the 'data.json' file in the callback function, as 'data', for example, shown below, in the same order as in the define statement:

 ```js #button { border: none; }
 define(